 This bill amends the definition of "grooming behavior" in Iowa law concerning mandatory reporting to the Board of Educational Examiners (BOEE) for licensed school employees.
 The current law requires various educational authorities to report any disciplinary actions against employees for inappropriate conduct with students, including grooming behavior.
-The bill clarifies that grooming behavior refers to a "pattern of behavior" aimed at enticing or entrapping a student, with the intent to take advantage of them for the benefit of the individual engaging in such behavior, which may include sexual acts.
+The bill clarifies that grooming behavior refers to a "pattern of behavior" aimed at enticing or entrapping a student, with the intent to take advantage of them for the benefit of the individual engaging in such behavior.
+This includes, but is not limited to, engaging in a sex act with the student.

 Statutes affected: Introduced: 256.160